symbolicdata/symbolicdata.github.io/Main_Page.markdown

 -   An official public git Repo at <https://github.com/symbolicdata/symbolicdata>
     -   [More](Using.Git "wikilink") about the way how we use Git
 -   Some docu at [readthedocs.org](http://symbolicdata.readthedocs.org).
+-   An instance of OntoWiki to present and maintain the RDF Data.
+    -   2013-07-16 hgg: Temporarily not operating, see <http://hgg.ontowiki.net/> for an alternate
+    -   [OntoWiki](http://aksw.org/Projects/OntoWiki.html) is a tool providing support for agile, distributed knowledge engineering scenarios developed by the [AKSW team](http://aksw.org) at the Leipzig University.
+It facilitates the visual presentation of a knowledge base as an information map, with different views on instance data.
+It enables intuitive authoring of semantic content, with an inline editing mode for editing RDF content, similar to WYSIWIG for text documents.
 -   A [SPARQL endpoint](http://symbolicdata.org:8890/sparql) to the RDFData part of the project.
     -   [More](QuickStart "wikilink") about the way how to use Sparql